google/flax/docs_nnx/guides/surgery.md

 To do naive partial initialization, you can just initialize the whole model, then swap the pre-trained parameters in.
 However, this approach may allocate additional memory midway if your modification requires re-creating module parameters that you will later discard.
 Below is an example of this.

 > **Note:** You can use `jax.live_arrays()` to check all the arrays live in memory at any given time.
-This call can be “messed up” when you run a single Jupyter notebook cell multiple times (because of old garbage-collecting Python variables).
+This call can be “messed up” when you run a single Jupyter notebook cell multiple times (due to garbage-collection of old Python variables).
 However, restarting the Python kernel in the notebook and running the code from scratch will always yield the same output.

 ```{code-cell} ipython3
 # Some pretrained model state